Nilhcem/xebia-essentials-android/README.md

 You can get the latest Robotium + Spoon test report here : [Web][5] - [TV][6]

-To run the tests, you can directly use:
+To run the tests, you can directly run:

 ```bash
 ./scripts/run-tests-spoon.sh
 ```

-To run monkey tests, use:
+To run monkey tests, launch:

 ```bash
 ./scripts/run-tests-monkey.sh